cwalk/LeapMotion-BB8-Sphero/README.md

 Clone the directory: `git clone https://github.com/cwalk/LeapMotion-BB8-Sphero`

 Navigate to the directory and do an `npm install` and you should have cylon, cylon-ble, cylon-sphero-ble, and cylon-leapmotion.

+## BB8 Setup

+This code will only work with the

 ## Usage